HemingwayLee/cloud-cheatsheet/README.md

   * Azure level (`KeyValut`)
 * Services connection need to be set in order to connect and deploy to Azure
 * Problem: not too many discussion on the stack overflow

+### Azure CLI
+* need to do `az login` first
+  * `az login` does not work with accounts that have 2-factor authentication
+* Azure DevOps provides build-in tasks for Azure CLI
+* `az container create` will not wait for `--command-line` option to complete, so we need to use `az container show` periodically to check if we can do `az container delete`

 ### Azure Data Lake (Gen 2)